Start Your FREE 2024 ACT Practice Test

 Check out the ACT Before Your Test

 Curious about what the actual ACT test will look like?
-What if we told you could see an actual ACT test in its entirety, with answers?
+What if we told you could see an official ACT test in its entirety, with answers?
 It’s not cheating—the ACT publishes previous versions of the test so you can see exactly how each section will appear when you take it.
 While the questions have all been retired and won’t appear on your exam (bummer!), they’re all similar in content, style, and difficulty level to what you’ll encounter on test day.
 It’s definitely worth checking out.

 Take ACT Practice Tests

 They say practice makes perfect, and when it comes to standardized testing, that’s true.
-One of the best ways to get the score you want on the ACT is by taking practice tests before your actual exam.
+One of the best ways to get the score you want on the ACT is by taking practice tests before your real exam.
 ACT practice tests can help you get a feel for the types of questions you’ll encounter on test day so you feel more prepared knowing what to expect.
 They can also help you identify areas in which you might struggle so you can better focus on problem areas while you study.

 Simulate the Testing Experience